ZachJMoore/solo-order/README.md

-# youngling
+# padawan

-A simple test project for Sequelize and Docker
+A simple test project for Sequelize, NGINX, and Docker